openrails/openrails/Source/Documentation/Manual/physics.rst

 Carriage Heating Implementation in Open Rails .............................................

-Currently, carriage steam heating is only available on steam locomotives.
+Steam heating can be set up on steam locomotives, or on diesels with steam heating boilers, or alternatively with special cars that had steam heating boilers installed in them.

 To enable steam heating to work in Open Rails the following parameter must be included in the engine section of the steam locomotive ENG File::